cabotdeveloper/CordovaPlugin-GooglePlusWithDemoApp/README.md

       3. cordova platform add ios

-      4. cordova plugin add https://github.com/cabotdeveloper/CordovaPlugin-GooglePlusWithDemoApp/ --variable   CLIENT_ID="39879107009-398cp2qn3bkqtlhmd8vp712lkedmkqqq.apps.googleusercontent.com"
+      4. cordova plugin add https://github.com/cabotdeveloper/CordovaPlugin-GooglePlusWithDemoApp/ --variable   CLIENT_ID="xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"

 The CLIENT ID should be given correctly which is created using the package <PackageName>  in Google Developer Console.
 The steps are below.